pietrygamat/MutualAuthenticationCapableMitmManager/README.md

-Mutual Authentication is Selenium
+Mutual Authentication in Selenium
 ---

-A simple code that uses LittleProxy as a Man-In-The-Middle proxy to be used by e.g. Selenium to connect to servers that require client side certificate, working around the problem of WebDriver not exposing any APIs to select one.
+A simple piece of code that uses LittleProxy as a Man-In-The-Middle proxy to be used by e.g. Selenium to connect to servers that require client side certificate, working around the problem of WebDriver not exposing any APIs to select one.
 To use it, create a proxy server, feed it a client certificate the server accepts and a server certificate the client trusts, then configure WebDriver instance to use it.

     File clientCertFile = ...;        // client cert as .p12
     char[] clientCertPassword = ...;  // key password